MarkBennett/lets-learn-react-hooks/README.md

 > This timer is meant to be an example we can use to try out the different React Hooks.
 We'll do some things just to demonstrate the hooks, but you'd likely implement it differently in a real application.

-You can see the final working component in `/src/compoments/Timer.js`.
+You can see the final working component in `/src/compoments/FinalTimer.js`.
 Comment in the component in `App.js` and take a moment to play with it.

-Once you're done comment it back out.
+You can leave it there if you'd like to compare as we go.

-## 1. Rendering A Time
+## 1. Rendering A Pure Component

-1. Delete the current code in `App.js` and
+1. Comment in `<Component>`

 ## Basic state with useState
 setter is tied to the closure and changes with each render